 The ACC function helps keep the vehicle at a defined speed as long as no slower vehicle moves into the lane in front of it.
-In the latter case the vehicle brake system helps maintain a safe distance (constant time interval as defined by the driver) to the vehicle traveling in front.
-At the same time, the forward-looking camera senses the lane marking to help keep the vehicle centered in the lane with the assistance of the electric steering system.
+In the latter case the vehicle brake system helps maintain a safe distance (constant time interval as defined by the driver) to the vehicle travelling in front.
+At the same time, the forward-looking camera senses the lane marking to help keep the vehicle centred in the lane with the assistance of the electric steering system.
 The system is designed to allow the driver to override it at any time.

 The AC2000 is a high-performance 77GHz front radar designed to address consumer demand for adaptive cruise control, automatic emergency braking and automated driving functions.